draftm0de/github.scripts/.github/actions/ssh-connect/README.md

 | `remote_server`     | The remote server's address        |
 | `remote_ssh_chain`  | SSH chain to the remote server     |

+## How It Works

+1. The action generates an SSH key and stores it in ~/.ssh/id_rsa.
+2. Adds the remote server to the ~/.ssh/known_hosts file using `ssh-keyscan`.
+3. Constructs the SSH chain string (user@host:port) for use in subsequent steps.

 ## Usage

 Below is an example of how to use this action in your workflow: